MiguelMSandin/oligoN-design/README.md

 You can find this script commented in [pipeline.sh](https://github.com/MiguelMSandin/oligoN-design/blob/main/scripts/pipeline.sh).

 ## Concluding remarks and further resources
 Probe design is a tedious work that requires a final empirical test for its completion.
 Therefore, bioinformatic pipelines will only provide theoretical candidate regions, that have to be tested in the laboratory.
-With this pipeline we attempted to generate an easy-to-use tool for the high-throughput design of probes.
+With this pipeline, we attempted to generate an easy-to-use tool for the high-throughput design of probes.
 However the [ARB](http://www.arb-home.de/) software from the [SILVA](https://www.arb-silva.de/) project is the choice of preference when studying a targeted and well documented group.
 It is also worth trying the [DECIPHER](http://www2.decipher.codes/OligoDesign.html) package from [R](https://www.r-project.org/).
 It is also possible to [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) the desired primer/probe and test for the specificity in the most exhaustive databases.
 Or when using the 18S rDNA gene it is even possible to test for mismatches and taxonomic affiliation in the [PR2-primers](https://app.pr2-primers.org/) database.
 Other online resources (such as [oligoCalc](http://biotools.nubic.northwestern.edu/OligoCalc.html)) provide useful properties to start testing the primers/probe in the laboratory.